pwalczysko/omero-guide-upload/docs/metadata.rst

 - How to import metadata from local CSV file in a bulk manner and turn them into OMERO.tables on images using CLI

-- How to turn the OMERO.tables on images into Key-Value pair annotations on images in bulk manner using CLI
+- How to turn the OMERO.tables on images into Key-Value pairs on images in bulk manner using CLI

 - How to import metadata from local CSV file and use a server-side script in OMERO to turn these into OMERO.tables on images